 I’ve spent over 20 years sharpening my skills as an in-house graphic designer.
 But looking back, entrepreneurship, grit, and hard work have always been in my blood.
 My grandpa was a farmer on the great plains of South Dakota, not far from where the Little House on the Prairie’s “By the Shores of Silver Lake” took place.

 My mom embodies a true midwestern rebel spirit.
 One of my favorite stories about her is how she and her best friend took her brother’s 1967 forest green Ford Mustang out for joy rides on the old country roads and then drove it backwards all the way home to take the mileage off.
 Later she became a psychiatric nurse and the director of the hospital in town.
 But before she got big-time, my mom was a master side hustler.
 She came up with all kinds of inventive schemes.
 From growing violets under the house and selling them to the local nurseries or making ceramics in our laundry room and then hawking them at craft fairs.
 Finally self-publishing her crochet patterns books and peddling them on eBay.
 As they say — where there’s a will, there’s a way.
+But for me it all started with a band trip and pink detention slip.
+Read on below for the full fledged story of what brought me here to you.

 Rapid City, South Dakota.
 1994.